Ebbert Spring Heritage Park & Archaeological Preserve

 Antrim Township, Franklin Co, PA

-Ebbert Spring was first excavated by a chapter of the Society for Pennsylvania Archaeology in 2003 .
+Ebbert Spring was first excavated by Chapter 27 of the Society for Pennsylvania Archaeology in 2003 .

 Over the course of the next ten years they recovered tens of thousands of historic items and prehistoric lithic, ceramic, and bone artifacts at the site ; as well as various intact features such as postmolds, hearths , and refuse pits predominantly from the Middle and Late Woodland periods.